 Yes!
 We encourage you to apply.
 Your citizenship status will not be taken into consideration during the selection process.

 Yes.
 We require two references for this scholarship.
-References will be asked to submit a short letter through this online form by Friday, February 22nd.
+Recommenders will be asked to submit a short letter by Thursday, January 23, 2020 at 11:59 pm PT.

 We will inform all candidates about selection by email in April 2020.